 ARTparenting is committed to guiding surrogate mothers* and intended parents through every step of the surrogacy process with great care and integrity.
 Our founder, Meryl B. Rosenberg, Esq., brings extensive hands-on experience to the practice having successfully worked with hundreds of surrogates since 1993.

 You can rely on ARTparenting to provide complete guidance expertise and attention through every step.
-With over 20 years of experience in family building, Meryl excels at matching surrogates and intended parents.
-She knows how important it is to personally meet with each gestational surrogate and each client, and to make sure that every surrogate has the support she needs.
+With over 20 years of experience in family building, Meryl Rosenberg knows how important it is to personally make sure that every surrogate and prospective parent has the support they need.
 Read what others have to say about ARTparenting.

 Our surrogates are fully consulted about who they would like to help — whether they prefer intended parents who are local or overseas, single or married, same-sex couples, and other preferences.
 A central feature of our surrogacy program is the focus we place on matching intended parents and surrogates.